Battle in the Valley (2023): Storylines

 Battle in the Valley features professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.

 At night one of Wrestle Kingdom 17, after Kairi successfully retained the IWGP Women's Championship, she was confronted by a debuting Mercedes Moné.
 Moné then attacked Kairi before challenging her to a match for the title at Battle of the Valley, which was made official.
 This will be Moné's first match since May 15, 2022 (then under the ring name Sasha Banks).

 At The New Beginning in Osaka, Kazuchika Okada successfully defended the IWGP World Heavyweight Championship against Shingo Takagi.
 After the match, Okada called out Hiroshi Tanahashi to be his next challenger for the title at Battle in the Valley, which Tanahashi accepted.
 This will be their first match against each other in America since night one of G1 Climax 29 in Dallas, and their first match for the title since Wrestling Dontaku 2018.

 A match between Jay White and Eddie Kingston was signed for Battle in the Valley on January 19 after an altercation the two had on an episode of NJPW Strong.
 At The New Beginning in Osaka, White lost a Loser Leaves Japan match to Hikuleo, forcing White out of NJPW's Japanese operations.
 During the February 16 edition of Wrestling Observer Live, where both White and Kingston were guests on the show, the two agreed to add a Loser Leaves NJPW stipulation to their match after a heated exchange of words.
-The stipulation specifically states that should White lose he'll leave NJPW and if Kingston should lose, he will not be allowed to wrestle for NJPW again without Jay White's permission.
+The stipulation specifically states that should White lose, he would leave NJPW, and if Kingston should lose, he will not be allowed to wrestle for NJPW again without Jay White's permission.